-For those with customer-facing experience, this emerging role presents enticing opportunities, including:
+For those with customer-facing experience, this role presents enticing opportunities, including:

-When a company lists a specific field of study, the majority request candidates that have degrees in computer science, business administration, or information technology (IT).
-The preference for technical majors reflects the roots of customer success management in the software as a service (SaaS) sector, which has undergone explosive growth over the last few years.
+That said, when a company does list a specific field of study in a job posting, they typically want someone with a degree in computer science, business administration, or information technology (IT).
+The preference for technical majors reflects the roots of customer success management in the Software-as-a-Service (SaaS) sector, which has undergone explosive growth over the last few years.

-Gartner found that 70% of all CRM deployed in 2018 were SaaS and expects this to peak at 85% to 90% in the next decade (full content available to Gartner clients).
-Retaining existing subscribers is now extremely difficult, thanks to an increasingly crowded market and the rise of cloud-based deployment, which makes switching products cheaper and easier than ever.
+Gartner found that 70% of all CRM systems deployed in 2018 were SaaS and expects this to peak at 85% to 90% in the next decade (full content available to Gartner clients).
+SaaS companies also make up a huge chunk of businesses looking to hire CSMs because, thanks to the increasingly crowded market, retaining existing subscribers is now extremely difficult.

-With how easy it is to switch to a different type of software, CSMs are especially valuable for SaaS companies.
+With how easy it is to switch to a different type of software, CSMs with an understanding of software are especially valuable for SaaS companies.

 For example, employers seeking candidates with consulting experience may place a higher priority on client service skills and experience interfacing with executive clients, since those applicants are more likely to have accrued account management experience and exposure to C-level clients more quickly than applicants from other backgrounds.

-Some simply requested experience with CRM software, while others wanted experience with specific systems—Salesforce being the most sought-after.
+Most businesses will be fine with general knowledge about CRM software, but others might want experience with specific systems, Salesforce being the most sought-after.

 Advice for aspiring CSMs